Šámot – St Margaret’s Church

 Current state

 Due to the disappearance of the surrounding villages, the building has remained virtually unchanged since the Middle Ages, and is one of the few churches in Slovakia to have an original late Romanesque sacristy.
 Inside, there are medieval paintings on the walls of the church, but they are in poor condition and await renovation.
-However, the vaults, the wall niche in the presbytery and the late Romanesque baptismal font are well preserved.
+However, the vaults, windows, the wall niche in the chancel and the late Romanesque baptismal font are well preserved.
+The original southern entrance portal is bricked up today, while the entrance leads through a modern opening from the west.
 Currently, the church is no longer used for religious purposes and most of the equipment is missing, so you can admire the austere late-Romanesque architecture.
+Unfortunately, plans to create a lapidarium in it failed, after it was returned to Church institutions.

 show this monument on map